openstack-archive/fuel-docs/pages/release-notes/v6-0/0063-update-the-product.rst

 .. warning:: Updating Mirantis OpenStack deployment could override customizations, manually applied patches and cause restart of OpenStack services.
+   It is highly recommended that you backup your deployment before applying updates.
    Please, consult Mirantis Support, if you have any questions or concerns.

 Please, follow the instruction below to install updates.